coffeencoke/coffeencoke.com/site/_posts/2013-10-29-introduction-to-software-source-control.md

 * The best starter tutorial I've seen for Git: <http://try.github.io/levels/1/challenges/1>
 * Variety of resources: <http://try.github.io/wrap_up>
 * Great videos for all levels of learning git: <http://git-scm.com/videos>
+* Github for your computer: <http://mac.github.com/> There's also github for windows, but eh to windows.
+And you can use this with any git repository, you don't have to use Github.

 ## Wrap Up